testcontainers/testcontainers-java/docs/modules/hivemq.md

 ## Settings

 There are several things that can be adjusted before container setup.
-The following example shows how to enable the Control Center (this is an enterprise feature), set the log level to DEBUG (`.silent(true)` can be used to turn off all output) and load a HiveMQ-config-file from the classpath.
+The following example shows how to enable the Control Center (this is an enterprise feature), set the log level to DEBUG and load a HiveMQ-config-file from the classpath.
-The contents of *config.xml* are documented [here](https://github.com/hivemq/hivemq-community-edition/wiki/Configuration).

 ---
 **Note:**